-- Participants discuss the assigned sub-theme (Guiding question 1) at their table. - Table chairs facilitate discussion and supporting the researcher will help to take notes on key points.
+- Participants discuss the assigned theme (Guiding question 1) at their table. - Table hosts facilitate discussion and supporting the researcher will help to take notes on key points. - 3.
+Feedback Collection: Participants write their ideas and opinions on sticky notes, which are then clustered into categories.

-3. Movement (5 minutes)
+4. Movement (5 minutes)

-• Participants move to a new table (new theme), except for the table chairs.
+• Participants move to a new table (remain in the same theme-but with other guiding guestion), except for the table hosts.

-4. Second Round of Discussions (15 minutes)
+5. Second Round of Discussions (15 minutes)

-- Table chairs summarize the previous discussion for the new participants. - o Discuss the theme-second guiding question - 0
+- Table hosts summarize the previous discussion for the new participants. - Discuss the theme-second guiding question

-5. Final Harvest Session (10 minutes)
+6. Final Harvest Session (10 minutes)